pedrojlucas/udacityproject3/README.md

 ![automl_run_widget](/screenshots/automl_runwidget.jpg)

-The best model is the 'VotingEnsemble' model with an AUC of 0.93.
+The best model is the 'VotingEnsemble' model with an AUC of 0,936.

 ![automl_best_model](/screenshots/automl_bestmodel_runid.jpg)

+In the previous screenshots we can see other metrics apart from the AUC weighted used for measure the perfomance of our model, we can see the accuracy and the precision too.

+I have deployed this model as a webservice so it can be consumed for predictions, I am showing this deployment process in a separate chapter in this readme file.

 ## Hyperparameter Tuning

-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+In this case

 ### Results